gaojun0816/native_disclosure_bm6/README.md

 + invocation to Java Android APIs
 + mixed statical and dynamic registration of JNI functions.
 + object and class obtained from passed-in *this* pointer.
++ chained invocation of more than 1 Java method.

 NOTE: this app need certain permission to obtain IMEI.
 For simplicity reason,